 Intact forests struggle to escape climate degradation, exposing new impacts coming from increasingly warming temperatures.

 This is the second part of Mongabay’s series on the expanding wolf population in California.
-Read the first part here.
-In May 2025, five counties in northern California — mostly…
+Read the first and the third parts.
+In May 2025, five counties in northern California…

 In Colombia’s Amazon, two communities have worked for more than a decade to guard their territory and to protect the right of other Indigenous peoples to remain isolated.
 The community…